steam/presentations/oss-by-default/open-source-by-default.md

 1. What is Open-Source Software?
 1. Why we're open-source and why you should be too
 1. How we do it
+1. How to convince your company

+---

+# Open-Source by Default

+1. **What is Open-Source Software?**
+1. Why we're open-source and why you should be too
-1. How you can do it too
+1. How we do it
+1. How to convince your company

 ---